RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/FastDesignMover.md

 For a list of relax scripts in the database, [[click here|RelaxScript]].

+### Deprecated behaviours

+Until 8 February 2020, the default behaviour of FastDesign was to disable packing at all positions for which side-chain minimization was disabled by the MoveMap.
+This is counter-intuitive, since in all other cases, MoveMaps control only minimization, and not packing.
+(Packing is normally controlled by TaskOperations).
+This behaviour has therefore been deprecated.
+It can still be re-enabled using the `movemap_disables_packing_of_fixed_chi_positions="true"` option in RosettaScripts.

 ##See Also
 * [[FastRelaxMover]]
 * [[Relax]]: The relax application